 Princess Kate back home from hospital after abdominal surgery and recovering well, Kensington Palace says

-The statement issued by Kensington Palace, the official residence of Kate and her husband William, the Prince of Wales, said the couple wished to thank the staff of the private London clinic where the procedure was carried out, as well as well-wishers from around the world.
+The statement issued by the palace, the official residence of Kate and her husband William, the Prince of Wales, said the couple wished to thank the staff of the private London clinic where the procedure was carried out, as well as well-wishers from around the world.

 King Charles was admitted on Friday for his procedure and remained in the hospital Monday, having been visited several times over the weekend by Queen Camilla.